-A self-cleaning process conducted the driver that must occur when exhaust soot builds up and overwhelms your DPF.
-A manual regeneration allows for better combustion, faster and more efficient fuel burn, and a dramatic reduction in soot.
-If you don’t consistently perform a manual regeneration your truck will become inoperable and cause a domino effect of problems.
+A manual regeneration is a self-cleaning process that must occur when exhaust soot overwhelms your DPF.
+It allows for better combustion, faster and more efficient fuel burn, and a dramatic reduction in soot.
+If you don’t consistently perform a manual regeneration, your truck will become inoperable and cause a domino effect of problems.

-- Pull off the road into a parking lot where there is at least 5 feet of clearance from the exhaust or muffler.
+- Pull off the road and into a parking lot where there is at least 5 feet of clearance from the exhaust.

 - Set the parking brake with the engine running and transmission in neutral.

-- The truck will run at high idle for 30-60 minutes (make sure you wait for the regeneration light on dash to go out).
+- Your truck will run at a high idle for 30-60 minutes.
+Make sure you wait for the regeneration light on the dash to go out.

 If you’re unsure about performing a manual regeneration, you can hire a diesel technician to do it for you.